joefitzgerald/gabby/README.md

 # gabby

-Gabby is a helpful calendar assistant, that currently supports Office 365.
+Gabby is a helpful assistant for your organization's directory and calendar systems, that currently supports Office 365.

 ## Installing